 Lobster Guacamole Crostini

 You don’t need a crazy amount of lobster; I bought two 3 oz. tails and it was plenty for an entire baguette.
+If you think about how high beef has gone up, not to mention how high all groceries are, it’s not that much of a splurge.

-I was recently selected to compete in Avocados from Mexico contest from Chef’s Roll, and before I even actually tasted it I had a feeling it would be delicious.
+I was recently selected to compete in an Avocados from Mexico contest from Chef’s Roll, and this is one of my recipes.
+I made a few others, but this one is by far my very favorite.
+Before I even actually tasted it I had a deep feeling it would be delicious.

 This particular contest called for three recipes using avocados, and this is the first one that experimented with.
 I didn’t even have to make this a second time for taste or ingredients, but just to make sure my measurements were ok, and it was exactly as delicious as the first time.